microsoft/vscode-go/src/debugAdapter/Readme.md

 # Go Debug Adapter

-This code runs in a separate Node process spawned by Code when launch the 'go' type in the Code debugger.
+This code runs in a separate Node process spawned by Code when you debug Go code.

+Please see [The Debug Adapter Protocol](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) to understand how the Debug Adapter acts as an intermediary between VS Code and the debugger which in case of Go is [delve](https://github.com/derekparker/delve)

 ## Debugging the debugger